epfl-ada/ada-2021-project-wranglingguys/README.md

 In order to answer the research questions we implemented the pipeline as follows:

-1. Filter the quotes by politicians from the original Quotebank dataset, by making use of Wikidata references.
+1. With Wikidata, filter the quotes by politicians from the original Quotebank dataset.
 2. Train a Top2Vec model based on the subset of quotes we use.
 3. Create a new dataset of quotes per topic.
-4. Use sentiment analysis on the quotes to get the „opinion direction“ expressed about the topic.
+4. Use sentiment analysis on the quotes to get the „opinion direction“ expressed about the topics.

-The steps from 1. to 3. are performed in the preliminary data analysis and in the first research question part.
+The steps from 1. to 3. are performed in the preliminary data analysis and the first research question parts.
-The fourth is performed for the other research questions, at the party-level and at the politician-level respectively.
+The fourth is performed for the other research questions respectively at the party-level and the politician-level.

 ### Techniques and libraries

-Quotes embedding: we currently use <a href=''>Top2Vec</a>, which learns a joint embedding encoding both the semantic of the words as well as their order in the document.
+Quotes embedding: we use <a href=''>Top2Vec</a>, which learns a joint embedding encoding both the semantic of the words as well as their order in the document.

 Topic Extraction: we follow the approach of Top2Vec.
 So we use UMAP for dimensionality reduction of the embedding vectors and HDBSCAN for the final clustering.